 I would like to share with you the objectives that I intend to drive over the next 3 years.

 Improving knowledge of the impact of communication disorders.
-Whilst there may be some general knowledge by the public and governmental offices regarding the more obvious difficulties faced by those with communication disorders, there is less awareness and understanding of the impact that this has on their lives and the lives of their families.
-Those with communication difficulties are more likely to perform less well in school, achieve less in work, have more restrictive social lives, be more likely to have behavioural problems and be more likely to have contact with the judicial system.
+Whilst there may be some general knowledge by the public and governmental offices regarding the more obvious difficulties faced by those with communication and swallowing disorders, there is less awareness and understanding of the impact that this has on their lives and the lives of their families.
+Those with communication difficulties are more likely to perform less well in school, achieve less in work, have more restricted social lives, be more likely to have behavioural problems and be more likely to have contact with the judicial system.
 Depression, financial instability and divorce are more prevalent in those with communication difficulties.
-Our professions are central to alleviating and managing the consequences of communication disorders.
+Our professions are central to alleviating and managing the consequences of these disorders.

 Improving equity of access.